joe-avalos/ctskillstest/README.md

 ## PLEASE READ
 When I first applied, I  didn't know the test was going to be timed.
-I was busy at the time, and just downloaded the psd document.<br />
+I was busy at the time, and just downloaded the psd document.<br>
 I had some time this weekend, and I started with the test from the document I had previously downloaded.
-I read the email, and saw that it would be timed and to not open the link until I was sure I could finish.<br />
+I read the email, and saw that it would be timed and to not open the link until I was sure I could finish.<br>
 Anyway, I completed the test and here's my code with a brief explanation.

 ##Explanation